 I guess I'm a little slow; it’s taken me about five weeks to fix a stupid little leak.
 But the work appears to be successful.
 AFTER I've been to the fuel dock and topped off the tanks and bounced around the strait of Georgia once or twice, WITHOUT leaks - I'll consider the issue over.

 Fidalgo Yacht Club is best known as a cruising club, whose members share a passion for boats, the Pacific Northwest inland waterways, and a sense of comradery.
 Safe boat handling is a priority.
 Summer will find us on the water from Anacortes to SE Alaska.
 Wintertime we gather together in our clubhouse to gather knowledge from dinner speakers and educational “bar chats”.
 We cruise and learn together and welcome new members whether a seasoned mariner or first-time boater.

 Our purpose is to

-- Encourage knowledge, use, and appreciation of the marine recreational advantages of the PNW.
+- Encourage knowledge, use, and appreciation of

 - Engage in social and recreational activities.

 - Promote safety at sea and good seamanship.

 6046 Sands Way (Skyline)

 © 2019 for Fidalgo Yacht Club